kanej/openwit/README.md

 The app can create microblogs by instantiating a new OpenWit contract on the ethereum network, and setting it with a pointer (a hash in CID format) to the blogs data stored on IPFS.
 The data is stored not as a file on IPFS but as a [IPLD merkle graph](https://ipld.io/).

-??EXAMPLE TO FOLLOW??

 A microblog is represented by the `OpenWit.sol` cotract.
 It can be created either directly or through a registry.
 A registry allows others to find your blog and allows for enforcement of an admittedly noddy Code of Conduct.
 The registry is encoded as the `OpenWitRegistry.sol` contract.
-The Code of Conduct can be enforced as the owner of a blog must stake ether to get it added to the registry.
+The Code of Conduct can be enforced as the owner of a blog must stake 0.1 ether to get it added to the registry.
 Any user who determines that the blog is in violation can issue a challenge through the registry.
 The registry then consults an oracle (the `OpenWitOracle.sol` contract) which is backed by an offchain node.js service, which determine if the given blog is indeed in violation.

 The code of conduct is hardcoded and is no more complicated than `No blog post can include the lowercase word 'inheritance'`.